sonatype-nexus-community/jake/README.md

 [![CircleCI](https://circleci.com/gh/sonatype-nexus-community/jake.svg?style=svg)](https://circleci.com/gh/sonatype-nexus-community/jake)

-`jake` is a tool to check for vulnerabilities in your Conda environments, powered by [Sonatype OSS Index](https://ossindex.sonatype.org/).
+`jake` is a tool to check for vulnerabilities in your Conda environments, powered by [Sonatype OSS Index](https://ossindex.sonatype.org/), that can also be used with [Sonatype's Nexus IQ Server](https://www.sonatype.com/product-nexus-lifecycle).

 ### Usage